JByrd-SNHU/JByrd-SNHU.github.io/README.md

 #### Enhancement One Artifact Choice <a name="enhancement-one-artifact-choice"></a>

 For Enhancement One, which concentrated on Software Engineering and Design, I selected the RGB LED Cube Control Software as the focal artifact.
-A comprehensive description of this particular artifact has been provided in detail in the preceding section titled [Initial Artifact - Description](#initial-artifact-description)
+A comprehensive description of this particular artifact has been provided in detail in the preceding section titled [Initial Artifact - Description]
+(#initial-artifact-description).

 ### Enhancement One Video